 ICPSR Summer Program in Quantitative Methods of Social Research

-The University of Houston Hobby School of Public Affairs has been selected by the Inter-university Consortium of Political and Social Research (ICPSR) as a host of the 2018 Summer Program in Quantitative Methods of Social Research.
+The Hobby School of Public Affairs will serve as a host of the 2019 Summer Program in Quantitative Methods of Social Research of the Inter-University Consortium of Political and Social Research (ICPSR).
 ICPSR was launched in 1962 as a national initiative for training social scientists in research methods, including mathematical modeling, statistics, data analytics, and experimental design.

 ICPSR is hosted at the University of Michigan, and runs its flagship Summer Program in Ann Arbor.
 The Hobby School joins a selective group of academic institutions in the ICPSR network offering summer training workshops.
 Other hosts of these workshops include the University of Massachusetts at Amherst, University of California at Berkeley, Indiana University at Bloomington, University of Colorado at Boulder, and the University of North Carolina at Chapel Hill.
 ICPSR also has three international partners: University of Glasgow, Scotland; University of St. Gallen, Switzerland; and York University, Toronto, Canada.

-- Linear Regression Analysis in the Social Sciences (basic methods for statistical analysis), five-day workshop, May 14-18
+- Linear Regression Analysis in the Social Sciences, five-day workshop, May 13-17

 The workshops meet daily from 9:00 a.m. - 5:00 p.m., and include lectures and hands-on lab training on the applications learned in class.
 For more information about the ICPSR Summer Program at the Hobby School, please contact Pablo M. Pinto (email@example.com), Director, Center for Public Policy, or Scott Mason (firstname.lastname@example.org), Program Manager 2 at the Hobby School.